qbists/studyq/puzzles/100prisoners.md

 6
 ```

-My thanks to Vector Dōjō tutors Rian Ó Cuinnegáin and Cillian Murphy for their work on this.
+My thanks to Vector Dōjō tutors Rian Ó Cuinnegáin and Cillian Reilly for their work on this.